Danielle Spencer (Australian actress)

 Danielle Spencer (born 16 May 1969) is an Australian actress, singer, and songwriter.
+In 2026 her album Regenerate peaked at number 70 Australian Albums Chart.

 Early life

 Spencer is the daughter of Australian songwriter, singer and television entertainer Don Spencer and wife Julie (née Horsfall), a caterer from Yorkshire.
 She has an older brother, Dean.
 At age four, she began piano lessons.
 During her teens she began acting and composing her own tunes.
 Until the age of twelve, she spent her childhood and youth alternately in Australia and in Yorkshire and Cambridgeshire, England, as her father worked in both countries for the BBC Play School.

 Career

 Spencer grew up in close contact with the world of showbusiness.
 Occasionally she accompanied her father on his performances on stage.
 She took singing and acting lessons and dance classes in classical ballet and modern dance and jazz.
 In 1987 Danielle Spencer starred in Rasputin as one of the Tsar's daughters and dated Terry Serio who also starred in the same musical as Prince Felix.

 From 1989 to 2000, she worked as an actress, especially for Australian television, primarily as an actress in TV series.
 Subsequently, the focus of her artistic activity shifted to the area of singer / songwriter.

 In 2001, she released her debut musical album, White Monkey.
 After a family break, in February 2010 she released her second album, Calling All Magicians.
 Under the direction of her husband, the music videos were made to the title songs and "Tickle Me" and "Wish I'd Been Here".

 In August 2011, Spencer for the first time gave two live concerts alongside her husband.
 The pair joined the musicians and actors Alan Doyle, Kevin Durand, Scott Grimes and the group Size2Shoes to present the Crowe / Doyle Songbook Vol III at St John's, Newfoundland, Canada.
 Songs from this album relate, among others, to the novel Dirt Music by the Australian novelist Tim Winton.
 Spencer gives live concerts on a regular basis.
 For her live concert tour in October 2011, titled "Alone and Together", she joined Australian bass player Steve Balbi.